CRPC Mains Questions Series Part VII: Important Questions for Judiciary, APO & University Exams | Part - VII of XI

 - Evidence of officers of the Mint.

 A files a complaint petition against B for voluntarily causing hurt to him.
 The concerned Magistrate dismisses the complaint petition of A. After some days, A again files the complaint petition against B for the same offence on the same facts.
-This time Magistrate takes the cognizance of the case.
+This time the magistrate takes cognizance of the case.
 The accused challenges the cognizance under Section 482 of Cr.
 P.C. in the High Court on the ground that he is entitled to the benefit of Section 300 of Cr.
 P.C. and now he cannot be tried.
-Is his argument sustainable at law?
+Is his argument sustainable in law?

 N lodged a report with the police against H, father of P, a minor girl of 17 years, alleging that the house of H was visited by persons of bad repute and that P had immoral relations with them.
 H filed a complaint about defamation against N, but it was compounded on the accused tendering apology.
 Subsequently, P filed a complaint about defamation in respect of the same matter against N. It was contended on behalf of N that the previous acquittal was a bar.
 Decide.
 [D.J.S.
 1991]